bruab/bruab.github.io/technology-i-love.md

 ## Soap (~5,000 years ago)

 Highly underrated invention.
 It saves lives and makes us smell nice.
 I'm not sure if there is any downside to making and using soap.
 If you haven't tried it before, you should.

+## Variolation (~900 years ago)

+This early form of disease prevention is a [precursor to modern vaccines](https://en.wikipedia.org/wiki/Variolation).
+Helping avoid mass death and disablement is a great use for technology, I'm a fan.
+(Thanks @ja for the suggestion.)

 ## The printing press (~600 years ago)